joseguardo/IntelligentChunking/app/data/processed/original/processed_content.md

 # Notes:

 - * Amend as appropriate.
 The Selection Notice can be given by the Borrower or the Parent.
 - ** Insert details of all Term Loans for the relevant Facility which have an Interest Period ending on the same date.
-- ***      Use this option if sub-division is not required
+- *** Use this option if sub-division is not required.
 - **** Amend as appropriate.
 The Selection Notice can be given by the Borrower or the Parent.

 UK - 205885966.10    202